 Victorian bathrooms, with their combination of classic elegance and modern convenience, are an enduringly popular bathroom style that has been around for centuries.
 This style is best known for its unique elements, which provide vintage charm and timeless beauty.

 Features such as a claw foot freestanding tub, pedestal sinks, large mirrors and ornate wallpaper patterns all contribute to the inviting atmosphere that typifies Victorian bathrooms.

 In terms of a colour scheme, bold hues like burgundy, navy blue, and forest green will help to bring out the opulence of this interior design style and add warmth to the space.
 For a more refined look to your bathroom design, neutral shades are also used to create a soft contrast against other more vibrant colours.

 Image credit: designlinesmagazine.com

-One of the benefits of modern bathroom design is the wide range of materials at your disposal.
-Porcelain tiles and natural stone are just a couple of popular options that can give your bathroom design a timeless and sophisticated look.
+One of the benefits of modern-style bathrooms is the wide range of materials available to choose from.
+Porcelain tiles, marble and natural stone are just a couple of popular options that can give your primary bathroom design a timeless and sophisticated look.

 Adding pops of colour or wallpaper to your bathroom decor can add flair to your bathroom without sacrificing its overall modern style, allowing you to craft a space that perfectly suits your needs and taste.